 This official government web site gives information on the court system and the work of the legal departments and officers of Jamaica.
 Laws can be searched via the “View Laws Online” menu on the home page.
 Court of Appeal Rules and Civil Procedure Rules are also available from the home page.

 The “Information” section of Guyana’s Ministry of Legal Affairs and Attorney General’s Chambers website provides the Laws of Guyana in pdf, listed in chapter order.

 The revised edition of the Laws of Trinidad and Tobago is made available here on the Ministry of Legal Affairs web site: see under “Online Services”.
 Laws (updated to 31 December 2014) may be viewed as an alphabetical list or grouped under subject headings, i.e. in chapter order.

 Mourant Ozannes is an offshore law firm with offices in the British Virgin Islands, Cayman Islands, Guernsey, Jersey, Hong Kong and London.
-Articles and short “Client Briefings” on matters relating to the four offshore jurisdictions may be found in the site’s Publications section.
+The site’s “News & Views” section includes various guides and updates on matters relating to the four offshore jurisdictions.

 The law firm Ogier has offices in various locations including Jersey, Guernsey, the British Virgin Islands, the Cayman Islands and Hong Kong.
 Information on legal developments particularly in those four jurisdictions is provided in the News & Publications section of the site, mostly in the form of case summaries and client briefings.